cds-snc/platform-forms-client/public/static/content/en/unable-to-process.md

-# We're unable to process your request
+# There was a problem processing this submission

 You can:
-- disable your virtual private network (VPN), or browser or proxy server, if you use one
+- Turn off any virtual private network (VPN), firewall, or proxy server
-- try another device
+- Use a different browser, device, or network
+- Try submitting your form again later